nats-io/stan.go/README.md

 #### Creating a Queue Group

-A Queue Group is created when the first queue subscriber with a non existing group name is created.
+A queue group is automatically created when the first queue subscriber is created.
 If the group already exists, the member is added to the group.

 ```go
 sc, _ := stan.Connect("test-cluster", "clientid")